Sajid030/anime_dataset_generator/README.md

       11. The script calculates the elapsed time and usernames fetched per second to provide performance metrics.
       12. Finally, it saves the user details to the user_details.csv file, including the headers and the fetched user data.

+## Contributing

+🙌 Contributions are welcome!
+If you have any ideas, suggestions, or improvements, feel free to open an [issue](https://github.com/Sajid030/anime_dataset_generator/issues) or submit a [pull request](https://github.com/Sajid030/anime_dataset_generator/pulls).
+Your contributions can help enhance the functionality and usability of this project.
+Together, we can make it even better! 👍🎉

+## License

+📝 This project is licensed under the [MIT License](LICENSE).
+You are free to modify and use the code in accordance with the terms and conditions of the license.
+Feel free to adapt the project to suit your needs and contribute to open-source development. 📜🔒